actively-ai/slack-mcp-server/README.md

 This project includes [code](https://github.com/modelcontextprotocol/servers-archived/tree/main/src/slack) originally developed by Anthropic and released under the MIT License.
 Substantial modifications and new functionality have been added by For Good AI Inc. (dba Zencoder Inc.), and are licensed under the Apache License, Version 2.0.
 Actively is making its own adjustments!

 ## Overview
 A Model Context Protocol (MCP) server for interacting with Slack workspaces.
-This server provides tools to list channels, post messages, reply to threads, add reactions, get channel history, and manage users.
+This server provides tools to search channels, post messages, reply to threads, add reactions, get channel history, and manage users.

 ## Available Tools

-1. **slack_list_channels**
+1. **slack_search_channels**
-   - List public or pre-defined channels in the workspace
+   - Search for channels by name using the cached channel list
+   - Supports partial, case-insensitive matching
+   - Automatically strips # prefix from queries
-   - Optional inputs:
+   - Required inputs:
-     - `limit` (number, default: 100, max: 200): Maximum number of channels to return
-     - `cursor` (string): Pagination cursor for next page
+     - `query` (string): Channel name to search for (partial match, case-insensitive, # prefix optional)
-   - Returns: List of channels with their IDs and information
+   - Returns: List of matching channels with their IDs and information

 2. **slack_post_message**
-   - Post a new message to a Slack channel
+   - Post a new message to a Slack channel or direct message to user
    - Required inputs:
      - `channel_id` (string): The ID of the channel to post to
      - `text` (string): The message text to post